waywardphilosopher/parami/content/docs/knowing.md

 This means that all our ways of knowing anything — including ethics — are "hopelessly snarled."
 What then remains for us to do?

-This passage ends with the idea of the "Perfect Person" or Zhi ren 至人 (also translated as "consummate person").
+This passage ends with the idea of the "Perfect Person" or *zhi ren* 至人 (also translated as "consummate person").
 Who is this character?
 Who knows (after all, we know, or we maybe know, that don't know if we know or if we don't know...)?

-##### The discussion between Ju Que and Zhang Wuzi
+##### Section 3: The discussion between Ju Que and Zhang Wuzi
 The discussion then turns to Confucius, and to the sages of the past.
 One interesting line here is that the sage doesn't try to make sense of the muddle we are in, but instead "leaves the confusion and muddle as it is" (置其滑涽 *Zhì qí huá hūn*).

 Ordinary people struggle to be clever or to make sense of things.
 The sage doesn't bother, and just lets everything be what it is.